A Survey of the State of the World’s Wetlands: tell us about a wetland you know

 Do you have any questions?

-If you have any further questions, or need help in accessing or completing the questionnaire, please contact Chris Rostron at the World Wetland Network.
+If you have any further questions about the survey, please contact Chris Rostron at the World Wetland Network.

-And finally … Many thanks to everyone who knows and cares about wetlands for helping improve knowledge about the world’s wetlands by completing the survey questionnaire.
+And finally … Many thanks to everyone who completed the survey questionnaire.

 Chris Rostron (WWN), Nick Davidson & Rob McInnes (SWS Ramsar Section), and Matthew Simpson (WWT)